-Many in Marietta may fall into the trap of thinking that the actions that can lead to potentially dangerous driving are very well-defined.
+Many in Georgia may fall into the trap of thinking that the actions that can lead to potentially dangerous driving are very well-defined.
 By avoiding speeding, as well as not driving after having consumed alcohol or while using a cell phone, they may believe that they will always be safe behind the wheel.
 There are many other elements, however, that go into driving dangerously, many of which are seemingly mundane actions (or inactions) that go into daily living.
 One of the more common driving while drowsy.

 The Center for Disease Control and Prevention reports that as many as 72,000 crashes in the U.S. are attributed to drowsy driving annually.
 When one is drowsy behind the wheel, their physical capabilities can often be limited to the same extent as one who is intoxicated.
 Their depressed awareness (caused by their drowsiness) can make it difficult to maintain control of their vehicles, and also limit their response time if they need to act in order to avoid a collision.